Operation Crossroads: In popular culture

 The juxtaposition of half-naked islanders with nuclear weapons that had the power to reduce everyone to a primitive state provided some with an inspirational motif.
 During Operation Crossroads, Paris swimwear designer Louis Réard adopted the name Bikini for his minimalist swimsuit design which, revolutionary for the time, exposed the wearer's navel.
 He explained that "like the bomb, the bikini is small and devastating".
 Fashion writer Diana Vreeland described the bikini as the "atom bomb of fashion".
 While two-piece swimsuits have been used since antiquity, it was Réard's name of the Bikini that stuck for all of its modern incarnations.

 Artist Bruce Conner made Crossroads, a 1976 video assembled from the official films, with an audio collage fashioned by Patrick Gleeson on a Moog synthesizer and a drone composition performed on an electric organ by Terry Riley.
 A commentator at The New York Review of Books called the experience of watching the video the "nuclear sublime."

 Films and TV shows have used archive footage of the test Baker explosion in a fictitious capacity.
-In the animated comedy series SpongeBob SquarePants, the footage is used three times; in the season 2 episode "Dying for Pie", in the season 5 episode "The Krusty Plate", and in the season 8 episode "Frozen Face-Off".
+In the animated series from Nickelodeon, SpongeBob SquarePants, the footage is used three times; in the season 2 episode "Dying for Pie", in the season 5 episode "The Krusty Plate", and in the season 8 episode "Frozen Face-Off", and in The Ren & Stimpy Show in the season 5 episode "Feud for Sale".
 One film example, TriStar Pictures' Godzilla from 1998, uses the Baker test footage in the film's opening to depict the atomic bomb responsible for the creation of the titular monster.
 In Godzilla Minus One, Operation Crossroads was the cause of Godzilla's mutation in the first place, with the film's novelisation elaborating that Baker was the specific detonation responsible.
 The test Baker explosion archival footage is also used in the Stanley Kubrick film Dr. Strangelove.
 The footage plays during the ending montage of the movie accompanied by Vera Lynn singing "We'll Meet Again".